udacity/nd1309_Project1_v2/README.md

 You can check in your terminal the the Express application is listening in the PORT 8000

-## What do I need to implement to satisfy my employer requirements?
+## What do I need to implement to satisfy my employers requirements?

 1. `block.js` file.
 In the `Block` class we are going to implement the method:
     `validate()`.
     /**
      *  The `validate()` method will validate if the block has been tampered or not.
      *  Been tampered means that someone from outside the application tried to change
-     *  values in the block data as a consecuence the hash of the block should be different.
+     *  values in the block data as a consequence the hash of the block should be different.
      *  Steps:
      *  1. Return a new promise to allow the method be called asynchronous.
-     *  2. Save the in auxiliary variable the current hash of the block (`this` represent the block object)
+     *  2. Create an auxiliary variable and store the current hash of the block in it (`this` represent the block object)
      *  3. Recalculate the hash of the entire block (Use SHA256 from crypto-js library)
      *  4. Compare if the auxiliary hash value is different from the calculated one.
      *  5. Resolve true or false depending if it is valid or not.